chandresh189/chandresh189/README.md

 <!-- **chandresh189/chandresh189** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working as a student.
+- 🔭 I’m currently working as a Student.
 - 🌱 I’m currently learning fundamentals of different technologies.
 - 👯 I’m looking to collaborate on some open source data science projects.
 - 🤔 I’m looking for help with data science projects.